 1 Whales are thought to have evolved from hoofed land mammals, returning to the sea about 50 million years ago

-2 Actually, 110 years old: the cast was donated in 1905 by Andrew Carnegie and is based on an original specimen in the Carnegie Museum of Natural History in Pittsburgh.
+2 Actually, more than a century: the cast was donated in 1905 by Andrew Carnegie and is based on an original specimen in the Carnegie Museum of Natural History in Pittsburgh.
 The other nine are in museums worldwide – there’s one in Paris.